Hebrew alphabet: Religious use

 Another book, the 13th-century Kabbalistic text Sefer HaTemunah, holds that a single letter of unknown pronunciation, held by some to be the four-pronged shin on one side of the teffilin box, is missing from the current alphabet.
 The world's flaws, the book teaches, are related to the absence of this letter, the eventual revelation of which will repair the universe.
-Another example of messianic significance attached to the letters is the teaching of Rabbi Eliezer that the five letters of the alphabet with final forms hold the "secret of redemption".
+Another example of messianic significance attached to the letters is the teaching of Rabbi Eliezer that the five letters of the alphabet with distinct final forms hold the "secret of redemption".

 In addition, the letters occasionally feature in aggadic portions of non-mystical rabbinic literature.
 In such aggada the letters are often given anthropomorphic qualities and depicted as speaking to God.
 Commonly their shapes are used in parables to illustrate points of ethics or theology.
-An example from the Babylonian Talmud (a parable intended to discourage speculation about the universe before creation):
+An example from the Babylonian Talmud (a parable intended to discourage speculation about the universe before creation); there is a discussion about this in “Kabbalah-texts”: this Creation was created at first time only with Genesis, not before.
+So great Rabbanim explain that God has to create the universe in a moment that we don’t know why… before or after.
+God has not time, that is a category of material world, so we cannot explain what is the reason of Creation not but for Glory of God.
+In any case God creates “Homer Hayiulì” before this Creation as part of all things, that is the Hyle:

 Extensive instructions about the proper methods of forming the letters are found in Mishnat Soferim, within Mishna Berura of Yisrael Meir Kagan.

 Mathematical use

-See aleph number and beth number and gimel function.